 Portofino to San Fruttuoso (Liguria)

-Cinque Terre isn’t the only hiking option in Italy (as we have mentioned there), and it’s certainly not the only hiking option in Liguria.
+Cinque Terre isn’t the only hiking option in Italy (as we have mentioned ), and it’s certainly not the only hiking option in Liguria.
 The Parco Naturale Regionale di Portofino is a large park that protects the Ligurian coast and its extensive network of trails.
 Here you can enjoy some of the most stunning views of the coast.

 The tiny town of San Fruttuoso is home to the Christ of the Abysss underwater statue of Jesus.
 It can only be reached by foot or by ferry.
 However, we recommend the hike!
 Follow the trail for approximately two hours from San Fruttuoso to Portofino by taking a ferry.
 You can then reward yourself with a dip, gelato, or a sandwich made of mozzarella, tomato, and pesto.